Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 4 (1)

 The tubuloglomerular feedback mechanism responds to an increase in

-A. systemic blood pressure by signaling for a decrease in heart rate through blood-borne hormones.
+A. urine production by signaling for a decrease in urine production through the hormone ADH.

 B. NaCl concentration in tubular fluid by signaling for afferent arteriole constriction with local chemical messengers.